litixsoft/log4js-node-mongodb/README.md

 ## Documentation

 You can use this appender like all other log4js-node appenders.
 It just needs the connection-string to the mongo db. ([mongodb connection-string doku](http://docs.mongodb.org/manual/reference/connection-string/))
 The default collection used is log.
+You can log a `string` or any kind of `object`.
+The objects are stored as they are and not converted to strings.

 ```js
 var log4js = require('log4js'),